Mikieb1982/the-turnstile/README.md

 Update `.env.local` with the values from **Project Settings → General → Your apps → Web app** in the Firebase console.
 If you are not using Analytics you can leave `VITE_FIREBASE_MEASUREMENT_ID` empty.
 Set `VITE_USE_FIREBASE_EMULATORS=true` to point the app at your local emulators during development.

 Restart `npm run dev` after saving the file.
 When the keys are missing the app falls back to the seeded fixtures and stores attendance locally in `localStorage`.

+### Enable Google Sign-In

+1. In the Firebase console, open **Build → Authentication → Sign-in method** and enable the **Google** provider.
+Configure the support email when prompted so users can sign in with their Google account.
+2. Still in **Project settings → General**, scroll to **Your apps** and add the SHA-1 release fingerprint for every Android app that should support Google Sign-In.
+This step is required for Google to trust the OAuth client.
+3. In **Project settings → General → Your project**, update the **Public-facing name** so it matches `project-99200945430`.
+Firebase uses this value during the Google account consent screen.

 ---